 '''

 (...)

 int main(int argc, char argv) {

 (...)

 for(i=0; i<NUM_CANDIDATES; i++) candidateVotes[i]=0;

 signal(SIGCHLD, SIG_IGN); // AVOID LEAVING TERMINATED CHILD PROCESSES AS ZOMBIES

 while(1) {

 newSock=accept(sock,(struct sockaddr )&from,&adl);

 httpAccessesCounter++;

 processHttpRequest(sock,newSock);

 }

 close(sock);

 return(0);

 }

-}

-'''

-The main() server function implements a basic TCP server by preparing an IF_INET6 socket for accepting TCP connections as usual.
+The main() server function, implements a basic TCP server by preparing an AF_INET6 socket for accepting TCP connections as usual.
 It then initializes voting counters and starts the usual TCP infinite loop of client connections acceptance.
-For each client connection, the accesses counter is updated an then the processHttpRequest() is called.
+For each client connection, the accesses counter is updated and then the processHttpRequest() function is called.

-Notice that so far no child process has been created.
-The point is, when a vote is casted through an HTTP request the vote counters must be updated, if that was handled in a child process, then IPC would be required to update vote counters on the parent process.
+Notice that so far, no child process has been created.
+The point is, when a vote is casted through an HTTP request the vote counters must be updated, if that was handled in a child process, then Inter Process Communication (IPC) would be required to update vote counters on the parent process.

-We are going to avoid IPC by implementing vote casting processing in the main process and not in a child process.
+IPC is being avoided by implementing vote casting processing in the main process and not in a child process.